rzarajczyk/rzarajczyk.github.io/macos-docker-on-apple-m1.md

  * ✅ Podman may be used together with the GUI tool: [Podman Desktop](https://podman-desktop.io/)
  * ✅ trivial installation
- * ❌ have it's own command line tool, which is very similar to docker (in fact Podman docs suggest creating an alias `alias docker=podman`), but bot the same.
+ * ❌ have it's own command line tool, which is very similar to docker (in fact Podman docs suggest creating an alias `alias docker=podman`), but not the same.
 If you use bash scripts for automating, they might be broken
  * ❌ Podman driver for Minikube is experimental.
 While it is possible to configure podman correctly for Minikube, it's not as easy as it might look like - default setup doesn't work, you need to experiment with parameters to have your Minikube cluster running (in short: rootful + containerd)
  * ❌ Podman is not detected as a runtime environment for testcontainers and there's no official support.
 Google says that it should be possible